JGIBristol/quarto-jgi/README.md

 The source code in this repository is licensed under the MIT License.

-The Universtiy of Bristol logo is copyright the University of Bristol, all rights reserved.
+The University of Bristol logo is copyright the University of Bristol, all rights reserved.
 You may only use this if you are allowed to do so as a member of the university.